Jeff Conine: 1997 World Series Champions

-Newly hired Marlins manager Jim Leyland shifted Conine back to first base in 1997, as the club had acquired free agent Moisés Alou to play left field.
+Newly hired Marlins manager Jim Leyland shifted Conine back to first base in 1997.
+The club had acquired free agent Moisés Alou to play left field in Conine's stead.
 The Marlins finished second to the Atlanta Braves in the National League East by nine games, winning the wild card with a 92–70 record.
 After sweeping the San Francisco Giants in the 1997 National League Division Series, the Marlins defeated their division rival Braves in the 1997 National League Championship Series, four games to two.
 Conine's seventh inning single provided the game-winning RBI in game five of the series.

 The Marlins beat Cleveland in a seven-game World Series to break the 1969 New York Mets' record as the youngest expansion franchise to ever win a World Series title.
 Conine batted .214 with no home runs, three RBIs and five runs scored in his first postseason.
 Immediately after winning the World Series, Marlins owner Wayne Huizenga dismantled his club, claiming financial losses despite having won the World Series.
 As part of the "fire sale" of his franchise's best players, Conine was shipped back to the Kansas City Royals for minor league pitcher Blaine Mull.
 At the time of his departure, Conine held the franchise records for hits, RBIs and games played.

 Baltimore Orioles (1999–2003)

 Chronic back pain limited Conine to 93 games with the Royals in 1998.
 Following just one season back in Kansas City, the Royals traded him to the Baltimore Orioles in exchange for pitcher Chris Fussell.
-Conine returned healthy, and enjoyed a resurgence with Baltimore, as he batted .291 with 13 home runs and 75 RBI in 1999.
+Conine returned healthy, and enjoyed a resurgence with Baltimore, where he batted .291 with 13 home runs and 75 RBI in 1999.
 He also appeared in four games at third base for the first time at the major league level.
 In 2000, Conine became more of a utility player, appearing in 119 games and logging 452 at-bats without a regular starting position.
 He enjoyed a comeback 2001 season, batting .311 with 97 RBI, and was rewarded with a starting position back at first base.
-Conine batted .287 with 79 home runs and 410 RBI in five plus seasons in Baltimore.
+Conine batted .287 with 79 home runs and 410 RBI in five-plus seasons in Baltimore.